Location: UK Remote, with occasional travel to Cambridge

 The Raspberry Pi Foundation is a UK-based educational charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies.
 Our products achieve this mission by providing high-quality learning experiences, online and for free, that engage and inspire young people to explore computing and digital making outside of school.

 We are looking for a Staff Software Engineer to lead and set an example for our engineering teams.
-In this role you will take on the technical leadership of our products and services, setting an example for your team to follow and sharing best practices in all technical domains.
+As a staff engineer you will take on the technical leadership of our products and services, setting an example for your team to follow and sharing best practices in all technical domains.
 You will have impact across multiple teams as you set standards and ways of working, making important technical decisions on projects and services that will directly impact hundreds of thousands of users.

 You'll be an expert in at least one technical domain, and engineers across the organisation will consult you for advice.
 You'll be given the space to take a long-term view in your technical decisions, and will spend time working on improving the team processes, practices, tools and ways of working, working on your team, as well as in your team.